In this article:

 3) Risky Investment

-Let’s say you’re looking to invest in a beachfront home and sell it off in the future for a profit.
-The value of your property can stagnate at best or take a hit if it is subjected to the elements.
+Let’s say you’re looking to invest in a beachfront home and sell it for a profit later.
+It’s important to be aware that the value of your property could stagnate or even decrease if it’s exposed to harsh environmental conditions.

-The longer you hold on to the house, the more costly it will be with mounting repair works and reinforcements to prevent severe damage.
+The longer you hold on to the house, the more costly it will be to mount repair works and reinforcements to prevent severe damage.

 Is There Something That Can Be Done To Shore Up Against Climate Change?

 Thankfully, it isn’t all doom and gloom.
-There are some things that you can do to not only climate-proof your home, but also save you money in the long run.
+You can do some things to climate-proof your home, which will save you money in the long run.

 So, here are the 6 ways which you can use to climate-proof your home: